syllerim/nodepop/README.md

 - `mocha test/instance`

 ### Start
-- `npm start` – Start the server by default on development env.
+- `sudo npm start` – Start the server by default on development env.